astromechza/spiro/README.md

 **Important**: the contents of a file will only be treated as templated if the file name has a `.templated` suffix.
 If it does, the contents will be evaluated and the `.templated` suffix will be removed.

+#### What should you use this for:

+- Does your team have a template project that gets copied and modified by hand?
+Why not use this!

 ## Demo

 A demo exists in the `/demo` directory.
 Run it as follows: